sebin281226/DIGITAL-CLOCK-/README.md

 # DIGITAL-CLOCK-
-developing easy digital clock only using ic's .
+Developing easy digital clock only using ic's .